DeanAyalon/docker-tests/multi-platform/readme.md

 - **Why is my ARM image platform `linux/arm64` and not `linux/arm64/v8`?**
-When using `--platform linux/arm/v8`, it actually uses alpine for `linux/arm/v7`
+When using `--platform linux/arm/v8`, alpine actually uses `linux/arm/v7`

 - **Why are the `deanayalon/test` images for `linux/arm64` disk usage a third of the size as the `alpine` image used as base?**
+Perhaps it is the reusing of alpine's layers?